Intervein/NXMDirect/readme.md

+If you enjoy this project please consider: https://ko-fi.com/intervein

 # Nexus Direct to Download Manager (NXM Direct)

 A lightweight browser extension designed to standardize the download experience on Nexus Mods.
 This utility ensures that even files designated as "Manual Only" can be sent directly to your configured Mod Manager (such as Mod Organizer 2 or Vortex) with a single click.
 This is mainly to supply proper metadata for mod manager usage and does not supply a "free", "fast" or "premium" download service.
 This small tool will provide some essential data for modlist makers, maintainers and enthusiasts.